Getting Started¶

 OpenShift¶

 You need an OpenShift cluster or equivalent on which to run the operator and deploy resources.
 The requirements for the cluster are the ones listed in the operator section of this documentation.
-We recommend however using a dedicated MicroShift instance, as it is much more flexible for hacking, and also the environment used to test and develop SF-Operator.
+We recommend, however, using a dedicated MicroShift instance, as it is much more flexible for hacking and is also the environment used to test and develop the SF-Operator.

 You can read about how to deploy a MicroShift instance here.